-cobas° BKV is an in vitro nucleic acid amplification test for the quantitation of BK virus (BKV) DNA in human EDTA plasma and urine stabilized in cobas° PCR Media on the cobas° 5800/6800/8800 Systems.
+cobas° BKV is an in vitro nucleic acid amplification test for the quantitation of BK virus (BKV) DNA in human EDTA plasma and urine stabilized in cobas° PCR Media.

-In EDTA plasma, cobas° BKV is intended for use as an aid in the management of BKV in transplant patients.
+In EDTA plasma, cobas BKV is intended for use as an aid in the diagnosis and management of BKV in transplant patients.
 In patients undergoing monitoring of BKV in EDTA plasma, serial DNA measurements can be used to indicate the need for potential treatment changes and to assess viral response to treatment.

-In urine stabilized in cobas° PCR Media, cobas° BKV is intended for use as an aid in the management of BKV in transplant patients.
+In urine stabilized in cobas° PCR Media, cobas° BKV is intended for use as an aid in the diagnosis and management of BKV in transplant patients.

-The results from cobas° BKV are intended to be read and analyzed by a qualified licensed healthcare professional in conjunction with clinical signs and symptoms and relevant laboratory findings.
-Test results must not be the sole basis for patient management decisions.

-cobas° BKV is not intended for use as a screening test for blood or blood products or human cells, tissues, and cellular and tissue-based products (HCT/Ps).
+The results from cobas° BKV must be interpreted within the context of all relevant clinical and laboratory findings. cobas° BKV is not intended for use as a screening test for blood or blood products.